Why Do Christians Get Sick? How Should We Experience Sickness?

 1. Understand the Origin of Sickness and Do Not Complain Against God

 When we get sick, everyone will have their own ideas about it, and some brothers and sisters will complain about their sickness, saying such things as: “How could I get this sickness when I?” and “Why doesn’t God watch over and protect me?”
 There are also some brothers and sisters who will think that they have gotten sick because they have displeased God in some way and God is not happy with them, and so they despair and give up, and they misunderstand and blame God in their negative state….
 These are expressions of states we can have when we get sick, and they are all caused because we don’t understand the origin of sickness.
 Actually, no matter what kind of sickness we get, we should not blame God or misunderstand God, because sickness comes from Satan, because it came about after we were corrupted by Satan.
-God’s word says, “Where did the pain of birth, death, illness and old age present throughout the life of man come from?
-Because of what did people first have these things?
-Man didn’t have these things when they were first created, did they?
-So where did these things come from?
-The pain of the flesh, the troubles and emptiness of the flesh and the extreme wretchedness of the world came after man was corrupted by Satan.
-After Satan’s corruption, man became more and more degenerate, the illnesses of man were deepened, and their suffering became more and more severe. … So this suffering was brought on man by Satan, and it only came after man had been corrupted by Satan and man’s flesh became degenerate” (“The Meaning of God’s Experiencing the Pain of the World”).
+God’s word says, “What is the source of the lifelong suffering from birth, death, illness, and old age that humans endure?
+What caused people to have these things?
+Humans did not have them when they were first created, did they?
+Where, then, did these things come from?
+They came into being after humans were tempted by Satan and their flesh became degenerate.
+The pain of human flesh, its afflictions, and its emptiness, as well as the extremely miserable affairs of the human world, only came once Satan had corrupted mankind.
+After humans were corrupted by Satan, it began to torment them.
+As a result, they became more and more degenerate.
+The diseases of humanity grew more and more acute, and their suffering became more and more severe. … Thus, this suffering was brought down upon humans by Satan” (“The Significance of God’s Tasting of Worldly Suffering”).

 As we all know, Adam and Eve in the beginning heeded God’s words and obeyed Him and they lived in the Garden of Eden under God’s care and protection and entirely free from worry; they knew no sickness or death, much less any distress or worry.
 Later, Adam and Eve were seduced by Satan into eating the fruit from the tree of the knowledge of good and evil, which God had forbidden them to eat, and so they shunned and betrayed God, they lost God’s care and protection and they fell under the domain of Satan.
 Therefore, sickness, worry, emptiness, death and so on fell upon mankind.
-For thousands of years, Satan has used the heresies and fallacies of famous and great people to deceive and corrupt man, for example atheism, materialism and evolutionism, as well as various satanic philosophies such as “Everyone for himself and the devil take the hindmost,” “There has never been any Savior,” “One’s destiny is in his own hand,” “A man dies for money; a bird dies for food,” “No pain, no gain,” “You must win your own happiness,” “Money makes the world go round.”
-Satan constantly indoctrinates people with these heresies and fallacies through such channels as education in schools, the influence of parents and communication through social environments.
-Once we have been poisoned and influenced by these heresies and fallacies, we then deny the existence of God and the sovereignty of God, we no longer believe that it is God who provides for us and sustains us, and we no longer believe that God rules each of our destinies.
+For thousands of years, Satan has used the heresies and fallacies of famous and great people to deceive and corrupt man, for example atheism, materialism and evolutionism, as well as various satanic axioms of logic and philosophies and heretical fallacies such as “Everyone for himself and the devil take the hindmost,” “A man dies for money; a bird dies for food,” “There has never been any Savior,” “One’s destiny is in his own hand,” “You must win your own happiness,” “Money makes the world go round,” and “No pain, no gain.”
+Satan constantly indoctrinates us with these satanic things through such channels as schooling, the education of our parents and communication through social environments.
+Once we have been poisoned and influenced by these heresies and fallacies and philosophies and axioms, we then deny the existence of God and the sovereignty of God, we no longer believe that it is God who provides for us and sustains us, and we no longer believe that God rules each of our destinies.
 Instead, we rely on the various heresies, fallacies, philosophies and axioms of Satan to live and we advocate money, become attached to vanity, and we pursue fame, fortune and status.
 In order to obtain a higher level of material enjoyment, we expend all our thought, we rack our brains, we rush all around and work so hard, and we pay any price, even at the cost of our own health.
 When we have worked hard but our desires for money, fame, fortune and status are not satisfied, we can become anxious, angry and irritable, and can even become disillusioned with life.
 Long-term feelings of oppression and pain in life can not only make us exhausted in both body and mind and cause us to experience extreme suffering, but can also cause our bodies to experience all kinds of different conditions, such as dizziness and tightness in the chest, neurasthenia and, in severe cases, we can even develop such illnesses as depression, hypertension and heart disease.
 In order to get into a good school and stand out from the crowd, some students immerse themselves completely in study and go all out to study hard, and thus at a young age develop cervical spondylosis and neurasthenia; when they fail their college entrance exams, some students can’t take it, and they feel down every day and develop severe depression.
 There are also many people who, in order to make more money and come out on top, overwork themselves beyond their body’s capacity to endure and develop problems with their backs, their legs, their necks and their shoulders, their stomachs and their hearts, and can even die of exhaustion.
 These are just a few examples, and from them we can see that sickness is the result of the corruption and harm inflicted on us by Satan, and it is the result caused by our denial of God, our shunning and betrayal of God, and our pursuit of wealth, fame, fortune and status by relying on our own hard work.
 Therefore, when we get sick in the future, we should be reasonable and take the correct approach to it, and we should not blame or misunderstand God.

 2. By Following the Laws of Life Set Down by God, We Can Reduce Instances of Sickness